 No matter how the application is transmitting data, SuperCom will always perform optimized TCP/IP data communication on multiple connections concurrently in background.

 Anyone that worked with Window's sockets or some other third party library, knows very well how difficult this task can be.
 However, establishing many stable Concurrent Client Connections or building a Multithreading TCP Server application can be easily achieved using the SuperCom API.
 And, common to SuperCom: the whole data communication, even file transfer execute completly transparently in background - that's less thinks for the application to be worry about.
 Many TCP Client / Server application samples for many compilers available.

-A single application using SuperCom can run up to 255 connections simultaneously.
+A single application using SuperCom can run up to 255 connections concurrently (IPv4 and/or IPv6).
 Nearly any combination possible, for example 1 server that accepts up to 254 connections or up to 255 client connections to remote server or any other combination of client and server up to 255 connections per application.
 Many client/server sample applications included for C++, C#, VB net, Visual Basic, C++ Builder, Delphi incl.
 Embarcadero RAD Studio etc.

 High-Speed TCP/IP Server you can rely on

 The demands on an High-Speed TCP Server are very high.
 Many thinks to observe and especially to handle fast and concurrently without blocking the application nor Windows and especially without loss of data or connections.
 And this type of application are expected to be robust, maintenance-free and execute unattended.

 When using the SuperCom for TCP/IP Library this job couldn't be easier.
 The short response timing and sensitivity of the SuperCom library allows controlling hundreds of connections concurrently and fast!

 Many High-Speed TCP/IP Client / Server samples for various compiler already included.